Education & Training

 - Adjustment to various life stressors

 Michelle is a first-generation Chinese-Canadian who immigrated to Toronto at a young age.
-Growing up in a multicultural city, she is personally aware of the impact of race/ethnicity, culture, immigration, socioeconomic status, social inclusion, religion, ability/disability, gender and sexual orientation on one’s sense of self and their worldview.
-Michelle takes a cultural humility approach in understanding clients’ unique life stories, recognizes her privilege in bearing witness to clients’ lived experiences, and strives to support clients throughout their process of healing and growth.
+Growing up in a multicultural city, she is attuned to the impact of race/ethnicity, culture, immigration, socioeconomic status, social inclusion, religion, ability/disability, gender and sexual orientation on one’s sense of self and worldview.
+Michelle takes a cultural humility approach to understand clients’ unique life stories, recognizes her privilege in bearing witness to clients’ lived experiences, and strives to support clients during their process of healing and growth.